AlexPresso/nftset-persist/README.md

 # nfset-persist

-A tool to download and persist ip-lists used in an nftables set.
+A tool to download and persist ip-lists (re-injected on reload/reboot) used in an nftables set.
 The script is based on the nftables scripting API, and stores them in a `/etc/nftables` directory.

 ## Usage